hotosm/learnosm/_posts/en/coordination/0500-10-23-tasking-manager.md

 ### Editing choices

-Different options for editing are are presented to you as soon as you lock a square.
+Different options for editing are presented to you as soon as you lock a square.

 ![Editing options][]

 #### Edit with JOSM
-- When selected (assuming you have set-up JOSM to use remote control), will automatically load any existing data from OSM into JOSM (*make sure you do not have the "download data automatically" plug-in activated - de-activate under the file menu*), & will also automatically load the imagery for you to trace from
+- When selected (assuming you have set-up JOSM to use remote control), will automatically load any existing data from OSM into JOSM (*make sure you do not have the "download data automatically" plug-in activated - de-activate under the file menu*), & will also automatically load the imagery for you to trace from.

 #### iD editor
 - Select this to automatically start a new tab or window of your web browser, with existing OSM data loaded.
-Some users of the Internet Explorer web browser have experienced problems & Potlatch 2 loads instead.
+The Internet Explorer web browser does not currently support iD and it will load Potlatch 2 instead.
 Your original tab or window with the Task Manager will still be present.

 #### Potlatch 2
 - Editor will load in a new window or tab.